 d.
 The sanction imposed as the result of the original hearing was excessively severe in relation to the violation that the student was found to have committed.
 Appeals submitted on a claim that the sanction was excessively severe do not have bearing on the finding of "in violation" and relate only to the sanctions imposed.

-19.3 The Dean of Students will serve as the Appellate Officer for all conduct cases in which a sanction was issued as a result of the original conduct hearing.
+18.3 The Dean of Students or designee will serve as the Appellate Officer for all conduct cases.